 Every Thought is a Decision

-We also make decisions that have more impact on our life such as buying a car, choosing a degree, or deciding on which job offer to accept.
+We also make decisions that impact our lives, such as buying a car, choosing a degree, or deciding on which job offer to accept.
 In these situations, we take more time collecting information and wrestling with our value system, “should we or not?”
-These decisions have greater impact on our attitude, feelings and senses of positive or negative thoughts.
+These decisions have a greater impact on our attitude, feelings, and senses of positive or negative thoughts.

 First Impressions in the Workplace

-In business, employees will make decisions about their overall satisfaction in working for their employer based upon the small decisions they make through their daily interactions with their managers and leadership.
+In business, employees will make decisions about their overall satisfaction in working for their employer based on their small decisions through their daily interactions with their managers and leaders.
 A majority of these decisions are primarily based on first impressions.
-First impressions are not only the result of the first time we meet someone, but can also include our initial impression each time we interact.
-In the workplace, this may include the first time you see your manager each day, or each time you interact with a member of leadership throughout the week or month.
+First impressions are the result of the first time we meet someone and include our initial impression each time we interact.
+In the workplace, this may include the first time you see your manager each day or each time you interact with a member of leadership throughout the week or month.

 When Negative Impressions Impact the Team

-Managers and leaders can create positive or negative first impression through their various interactions from which employees slowly make decisions about each interaction.
-If employees have negative first impressions through their regular interactions with their manager, those decisions will carry on through the day adding intensity of emotion as they build.
-If they are strong enough they can create resentment toward that employer, cause a questioning mindset and can even boil over into a work conflict or even worse.
+Managers and leaders can create a positive or negative first impression through their various interactions from which employees slowly make decisions about each interaction.
+If employees have negative first impressions through their regular interactions with their manager, those decisions will carry on through the day, add to the intensity of emotion as they build.
+If they are strong enough, they can create resentment toward that employer, cause a questioning mindset, and can even boil over into a work conflict or even worse.
 Or it can create a highly productive day with everyone ending the day with a smile on their face.

-Our minds become defensive relatively fast when we feel we are not being respected and there is poor leadership at the helm.
-A leader works with a person as an individual by recognizing their emotional make up and couching all communication so it will have maximum positive affect in building a trust relationship.
+Our minds become defensive relatively fast when we feel we are not respected and poor leadership at the helm.
+A leader works with a person as an individual by recognizing their emotional makeup and couching all communication to have a maximum positive effect in building a trust relationship.
 When this happens, employees stretch to meet your expectations and work when you are not watching.

 The Importance of First Impressions in sales

-Did you know that in a sales situation a client will start making positive or negative decisions in the first five minutes of a presentation and first of all, about the sales person?
-This is critical to remember, that the decisions are being made about the presenter.
-Think about it, you do this every time you make a major purchase.
-Then those decisions carry over into the decisions they will make about the product or service being offered and rather to buy or think about it, sleep on.
-Studies have shown the closing ration drops by more than a half if they “sleep on it.”
+Did you know that in a sales situation, a client will start making positive or negative decisions in the first five minutes of a presentation and, first of all, about the salesperson?
+This is critical to remember that the decisions are being made about the presenter.
+Think about it; you do this every time you make a major purchase.
+Then those decisions carry over into the decisions they will make about the product or service being offered, and rather to buy or think about it, sleep on.
+Studies have shown the closing ratio drops by more than a half if they “sleep on it.”

-Bill has a sale company and has a sales staff of twelve people.
-He is an excellent sales person himself and tries to get his sales staff to understand how to make it happen.
-His expectations are high and often create a confrontation with one of his sales people.
-Some of these get quite emotional and demanding and as a results he has difficulty maintaining an experienced sales force.
+Bill has a sales company and has a sales staff of twelve people.
+He is an excellent salesperson himself and tries to get his sales staff to understand how to make it happen.
+His expectations are high and often create a confrontation with one of his salespeople.
+Some of these get quite emotional and demanding, and as a result, he has difficulty maintaining an experienced sales force.
 “I’m hiring and training constantly and just can’t find people who want to work.”
-I had opportunity to work with him for a week and actually go out with some of his sales people on sales calls.
-It became clear fairly fast what Bill’s problem was in holding good sales people.
-He expected to be able to train a sales person and have them have the same success he had when he stated the company and was the only sales person.
-So he became irritated when a sales person would lose a good lead that he knew was a sure sale.
+I had the opportunity to work with him for a week and actually go out with some of his salespeople on sales calls.
+It became clear fairly fast what Bill’s problem was in holding good salespeople.
+He expected to train a salesperson and have them have the same success he had when he started the company and was the only salesperson.
+So he became irritated when a salesperson would lose a good lead that he knew was a sure sale.

 We had a little session with just Bill and me and went over a few leadership rules that build a solid sales staff over a period of time.
-We talked about the hiring process, making sure you are hiring and training a person who is learning your system and enjoys the sales field.
-Second we talked about coaching rather than chewing out his young sales people.
-I asked him to give me some stories of some of his sales staff that he had difficulty getting up to speed on their product and presentation.
+We talked about the hiring process, making sure you are hiring and training a person who wants to learn your system and enjoys the sales field.
+Second, we talked about coaching rather than chewing out his young salespeople.
+I asked him to tell me some of his sales staff stories that he had difficulty getting up to speed on their product and presentation.
 Then I asked him the key question, what did you do to change this problem.
-The answer was not good, it seems he would threaten his sales people with, “If you want to stay working here and earning the kind of money you can earn, you had better start selling the way I want you to, or there is the door.”
+The answer was not good; it seems he would threaten his salespeople with, “If you want to stay working here and earning the kind of money you can earn, you had better start selling the way I want you to, or there is the door.”
 Most of them took the door.